 So ....
 I'm gonna list here a song I've been using to listen (well more or less similar) sung by genuinely popular artists (no music schools) into the village I've been as a kid.
 Also the pictures are more or less similar to those I remember from back then.

 This is one of my favorite from my favorite artist..

 Another one.
 This one pretty near to the place I've grew up () so I can say that also something that is my musical DNA.

 What is special here is that this was something that someone could usually listen/see in the villages from that region.
 And the older guy from violin is also a genuine artist without any school.
 Also he was around 80 at the time of that show.

 This is the music that flows from my heart <3

-On the other hand here is a romani song close enough to their traditional one (one who could some listen 100 years ago between their tents - they are afteral a migratory nation .
+On the other hand here is a romani song close enough to their traditional one (one who could some listen 100 years ago between their wagons and tents - they are afteral a migratory nation .

 Very nice topic!
 I definitely will check out all the tunes posted here.
 Oh, it would be nice if people say from where the music came from.
 Very interesting reading and listening.

 So, if anyone here is into any sort of brazilian music, I would be glad to talk about and show stuff.
 There's a lot of things, styles and sounds here.
 Really.
 Check out this brazilian psychedelic gem from the 60s: